SSARHERPS/SSAR-species-database/README.md

 - [otphp](https://github.com/Spomky-Labs/otphp) is a subtree in the `totp/` directory.
 The relevant files are in `totp/lib/OTPHP`.
 The command to update this is `git subtree pull --prefix totp otphp master --squash`
 - [base32](https://github.com/ChristianRiesen/base32) is a subtree in the `base32/` directory.
 The relevant files are in `base32/src/Base32/Base32.php`.
 The command to update this is `git subtree pull --prefix base32 base32 master --squash`
+- [phpqrcode](https://github.com/t0k4rt/phpqrcode) is a subtree in the `qr/` directory.
+The relevant files are in `qr/qrlib.php`.
+The command to update this is `git subtree pull --prefix qr qr master --squash`

 ### Submodules